 Mobile devices have transformed how hundreds of millions of people manage their daily lives and run their businesses.
-Global adoption has been rapid compared with other technological developments in previous eras.
 Scientific reviews have made a vital contribution to establishing industry guidelines and standards.

 We support open debate on the body of published scientific evidence and will continue to share information on significant scientific developments.

 From observation to publication – how scientists investigate

 Scientific discovery is a process.
 Those discoveries pass through several phases: from hypothesis, through testing and analysis, to writing up results and publication.
 That publication may then be reviewed by others in a process known as peer review.
 In addition, other scientists will often try to replicate the study to see if the findings can be repeated.

 Scientists and public health officials from individual countries and global agencies such as WHO, assess risks to human health based on the entire body of evidence available at a given point in time, as opposed to using individual scientific studies.

 Evidence is considered by panels of experts from many different scientific disciplines, to ensure all aspects are considered and that conclusions are a combined decision.

 Vodafone reviews the research conducted into mobiles, base stations and health where it is: